 If you’re a hunter, it’s probably tempting to reach for your shotgun if you see a lot of animals running around your yard.
-You may even wonder if you can eat squirrels from your backyard.
+You may even wonder if you can eat squirrel from your backyard.

 Depending on where you live and some answers to a few other questions, the conclusion is likely yes.
 The things you need to consider are:

 - Other factors influencing the safety of the meat

 We’ll discuss each one with some insights and tips along the way.

 Can You Legally Hunt in Your Backyard?

 If you hunt other game, you understand the legalities of getting a license or permit and it may be the same when considering if you can eat squirrels from your backyard.
 Some places allow landowners to skip these requirements.
 However, we would suggest contacting your state DNR or department of conservation to verify your rights.

 Even if there is a hunting season, you may still be able to hunt squirrels if they are nuisance animals.
 Many areas allow landowners to manage these issues, usually free or with just a nominal fee for a permit.

 While you’re checking on whether you can hunt, also find out if you can bait them.
 You will improve your chances of a successful bag if you can draw them closer to you with irresistible treats like peanut butter.

 You’ll likely see separate requirements for shooting versus trapping with some additional requirements about seasons, limits, and methods that you can use when wondering if you can eat squirrels from your backyard.
 Often, the regs aren’t as stringent since squirrels are abundant.